 should focus further on flexibility.

-Matt, our features ed, is your entry to mid-level guide, while Jack, our top age-grouper staff writer, takes on the top-end suits.
+Matt, our features ed, is your entry to mid-level guide, while Jack, a top age-grouper, takes on the top-end suits.
 Matt will give a closer examination to buoyancy for sinking bodies, while Jack will examine the auxiliary features such as speed cuffs and reverse zippers, plus how fast it feels in the water.

 How much buoyancy does your triathlon wetsuit need?